-The Canton Community College/Spoon River College Alumni Association hosted the annual Alumni Association Awards Reception and Athletic Hall of Fame Induction on October 13 at the Spoon River College Conference Center in Canton.
+The Canton Community College/Spoon River College Alumni Association hosted their annual Alumni Association Awards Reception and Athletic Hall of Fame Induction at the Canton Campus on Saturday, October 12, 2013.

-Welcoming the honorees and guests were SRC President Curtis Oldfield, Kevin Gaul, SRC Foundation Chair, and Denny Delmasso, CCC/SRC Alumni Association President.
+Welcoming the honorees and guests were SRC President Curtis Oldfield, SRC Foundation Chair Gary Davis, and CCC/SRC Alumni Association President Denny Delmasso.

 Alumni Achievement Awards